 Tante Anna and her since a long time defunct husband, uncle Ernst, were the couple who usually invited young Gerda to accompany them on their travels to Italy and France.
 Tante Anna and her sister, Tante Gerda’s mother, nicknamed Stassi, originated from Höganäs, a town in the very southernmost province of Skåne.
 This legendary ‘Stassi’ was much admired for her beauty, by King Oscar II among others,

 A legend about ‘Stassi’ has it that young Gerda was walking on Strandvägen with her nurse one sunny day, when King Oscar happened to pass by in his carrosse.
 The king told his driver to stop.
-When he was told who the pretty girl was he said, as the legend goes, “Such a pretty little girl.
+When he was told who the pretty girl was he said, as the legend goes, “Such a pretty girl.
 You will be as pretty as your mother.
-How well the king knew beautiful ‘Stassi’ is the object of her grandsons’ joking about this episode — the grandsons being Arne and his brother Birger, previously mentioned in these ‘Sketche’.
+How well the king knew beautiful ‘Stassi’ is the object of her grandsons’ joking about this episode — the grandsons being Arne and his brother Birger.

 The times they are a’changing.

 We arrived in Buenos Aires from Florida on a sunny day in early August and Marta’s younger son was at the airport to meet us.
 Wonderful.
-How very thoughtful.
+We really appreciated that.

 We were installed in Marta’s nice house in downtown B.A.
 The very first day we went to a restaurant right on the big river, Rio de la Plata, and we had the most delicious deep-fried riz-de-veau (sweetbreads), which John and I both think is about the best meat you can get.
-Our days or probably a couple of weeks in Buenos Aires were filled with festivities, late nights, tango and cafés with delicious ingredientes, muchies, if that vague word can explain to some extent what those were..
+Our days or probably a couple of weeks in Buenos Aires were filled with festivities, late nights, tango shows and cafés with delicious ingredientes — muchies, if that vague word can explain to some extent what those delicious things were..

 We walked around with Roberto in the beautiful and huge Recoleta cemetery which has mausoleums as big as houses.
 I guess it is one up on Père Lachaise in Paris, even though this Paris cemetery is also much lauded for its peaceful beauty.